A Uniting Church coeducational independent day and boarding school on Kaurna Country, Adelaide, South Australia

 The website is available for students and parents at https://inspire.westminster.sa.edu.au/Play/OutdoorEducation/Pages/default.aspx

-In December a group of 21 Duke of Ed students completed the famous Gillespie Pass alpine walking circuit, the students encountered snow in the pass, ice-laden lakes and glorious scenery.
-The four-day walk was followed up with two days of white-water kayaking on the Hawea River and then a few days of rock-climbing, canyoning and optional adventure activities in and around the Adventure Capital of Queenstown.
+In December a group of 36 Duke of Ed students will complete the famous Gillespie Pass alpine walking circuit.
+The students will encounter snow in the pass, ice-laden lakes and glorious scenery.
+The four-day walk will be followed up with two days of white-water kayaking on the Hawea River and then a few days of rock-climbing, canyoning and optional adventure activities in and around the Adventure Capital of Queenstown.
 These end-of-year trips are a great culminating experience for students who are keen to pursue their involvement in expeditions in environments totally diverse from SA.

-The first of the Westventure camps for 2019 was a great introduction to the school year for over 35 students from three Houses.
-The weather has tested the students and staff with the flexibility of the program proving that the student outcomes can be achieved despite a degree of modification and adapting to deal with heat or strong winds.
+The first of the Westventure camps for 2020 has been a great introduction to the school year for over 35 students from three Houses.
+Sam Ferguson has quickly settled into his new role as Westventure coordinator, backed up by a highly skilled instructor team including enthusiastic involvement by many of our Old Scholars.
+The weather has tested the students and staff with the flexibility of the program proving that the student outcomes can be achieved despite a degree of modification and adapting to deal with heat, monsoonal rain or strong winds.

 Students have excelled in 5km and 17 km running/jogging/walking activities, kayaking and sailing instruction, two significant two to three day expeditions and a wealth of learning activities that foster growth, development and self-discovery.